Independence rules for auditors

 - Prohibited non-audit services and cooling-off period

-Services other than the prohibited non-audit services are, in principle, permitted.
-However, for most companies the total fee for non-audit services cannot exceed the total audit fees ("1-to-1 rule").
+Non-audit services other than the prohibited non-audit services are, in principle, permitted.
+However, for most companies, the total fees for permissible non-audit services provided by the audit firm (not its network) cannot exceed a certain cap.

 Click here for more detailed information.